sktime/elections/provisions/elections-council.md

 5. Audit

+    [marrov: if auditing is mandatory, I worry that we may not have enough people to cover.
+Maybe add a point about what happens if auditing positions are not filled]

     i.
 In the interest of transparency and fairness, observers are to be appointed to audit the voting process.

     ii.
 The observers should include at least two representatives chosen by the arbitration committee.

+    [marrov: "If there is at least one such volunteer, one or two, if possible, ..."
+Is this sentence correct?
+I do not follow]

     iii. together with voter registration, voters from the general electorate may volunteer as observers.
 If there is at least one such volunteer, one or two, if possible, should be selected by a fair lot.